 FLURWEG | Apartment building, 38 units

-A sustainable wood-frame neighborhood with 38 condominiums as well as townhouses and semi-detached homes is being built in thesouthern part of Buchs.
-The project is part of the Schläpli Special Land Use Plan and was developed through a workshop process in collaboration with the City of Buchs’ Building Commission.
+A neighborhood featuring 38 condominiums, as well as townhouses and semi-detached homes, is being built in the southern part of Buchs using a modular wood construction system.
+The project is part of the Schläpli Special Land Use Plan.

-The development serves as a bridge between the four-story residential buildings and the adjacent single-family homes.
-It consists of three apartment buildings and two row houses with semi-detached units, creating a harmonious transition between the different scales of the neighborhood.
+The development serves as a bridge between the four-story apartment buildings and the adjacent single-family homes.
+It comprises three apartment buildings and two row houses consisting of semi-detached units, creating a harmonious transition between the different scales of the neighborhood.

-Through the use of timber construction, regional materials, and short transport distances, Valley Architekten AG and Schöb AG are consistently committed to sustainability and regional economic development.
+With their timber construction, regional materials, and short transport distances, Valley Architekten AG and Schöb AG are firmly committed to sustainability and regional economic development.
+Particularly noteworthy is the proximity between the production site and the construction site: the wood travels just 9 kilometers to the construction site.
+The round timber is harvested within a 5-kilometer radius in local forests and processed into laminated timber at the neighboring Schöb AG sawmill.
 The result is a forward-looking residential neighborhood of high architectural, ecological, and urban planning quality.

 Property Type: 5 apartment buildings with 38 apartments